-- A. Click on ( ) in the sketch palette.
-Click on ( ) ( ) remains selected), position the cursor over C8, drag up and release. - B. Click on ( $\blacksquare$ ). ( $\blacksquare$ ) remains selected.
-One after the other, position the cursor over $C_5$ , $C_8$ , and $C{14}$ , drag down and release. - C. Click on ( $\bigcirc$ ) and then on ( $\bigcirc$ ).
-One after the other, position the cursor over $C{10}$ , and $C{13}$ , drag down and release. - D. Click on ( ) and then on ( ).
-Position the cursor over C3, drag down and to the left and release. - 11.
-Androsterone incorporates seven chiral centers.
-To view the R/S assignment, click on the R/S Chirality entry in the Model menu (R/s).
+- A. Click on (\blacksquare) in the sketch palette.
+Click on (\blacksquare) ((\blacksquare) remains selected), position the cursor over C8, drag up and release. - B. Click on (\blacksquare). (\blacksquare) remains selected.
+One after the other, position the cursor over C5, C8, and C14, drag down and release. - C. Click on () and then on ().
+One after the other, position the cursor over C10, and C13, drag down and release. - D. Click on () and then on ().
+Position the cursor over C3, drag down and to the left and release. - 10.
+Click on ( ) to clean up your drawing.
+Click on ( ).
+The name androsterone should appear at the bottom right of the screen as the molecule is in SSPD.
+If it does not, you have made an error somewhere.
+Select Edit Sketch from the Build menu or click on ( ) if it appears at the top of the screen to return to the sketch pad. - Androsterone incorporates seven chiral centers.
+To view the R/S assignment, click on the R/S Chirality entry in the Model menu (^R/s).
 R/S labels will appear next to each of the chiral centers. - 12.
 Close androsterone.

-Spectra and Properties of Organic Molecules from SSPD
+Chapter 5 Spectra and Properties of Organic Molecules from SSPD